Cristian Ledesma (footballer, born 1978)

-Cristian Raúl Ledesma (born 29 December 1978 in San Isidro) is a former Argentine footballer.
+Cristian Raúl Ledesma (born 29 December 1978 in San Isidro) is a former Argentine footballer who played as a midfielder.
 He is nicknamed Lobo ("Wolf").
-He was most recently the head coach of Club Atlético Tigre.
+He is currently the head coach for MLS Next Pro club Inter Miami II.

 Playing career

 Club

 Ledesma began his professional footballing career with Argentinos Juniors in 1997.
 He then played for River Plate, Hamburger SV in Germany, Monterrey in Mexico, Colón and Racing Club.

 After winning the Argentinian league with San Lorenzo, Ledesma was signed by the Greek champions Olympiacos, for roughly €1,800,000 giving him an opportunity to play in the Greek league and the UEFA Champions League.
 After one year with Olympiacos, he was loaned back to San Lorenzo for one season in August 2008.

 On 13 July 2010, Ledesma returned to Colón on a free transfer.

 International

-He made his national team debut against Chile, 18 April 2007.
-He was called up to a friendly against Norway on 22 August 2007.
-He made his third appearance for Argentina against Australia on 11 September.
+He made his national team debut against Chile, 19 April 2007.
+He was called up to a friendly against Norway on 22 August 2007 but did not appear.
+He made his second appearance for Argentina against Australia on 11 September.
+He made his final national team appearances in qualifying for the 2010 FIFA World Cup against Uruguay 11 October 2008 and against Chile 16 October 2008.